Ancient-Majik-Tech/Learn.Tutorial.Collections/Project/ProjectHome.md

 	- [Versioning][Page Changes Home]
 	- [Roadmap][Page Roadmap Home]
 	- Tags
-		- Markdown
-		- Primary
+		- [Markdown][Proj Tag Markdown]
+		- [Main< Tutorial >][Proj Tag Main]
-		- TutorialCollect
+		- [TutorialCollect][Proj Tag TutCollect]
-	- Type: Tutorial Collection
+	- Type: Main
 	- Project ID: E.AMT.Learn.Tutorial.Main
-	- Project ID Piece: Tutorial
+	- Project ID Piece: TutHome
 	- [Systems][Sec Layout]
 	- Versioning Handler For
 		- None

-Realms Tutorial Collections is a [Primary][Page DesignLayout PrimaryProj] and a [Category][Page DesignLayout CategoryProj] Realms [Project][Page DesignLayout Project] used to provide a clean and easy to use set of design patterns, tutorials and Documentation to provide users with as much information as possible while providing it all in small chunks meant to help those with the motivation to learn all the information they could ever need.
+Realms Tutorial Collections is a [Main][Proj Tag Main] type [Realms Project][DL Proj Proj] used to provide a clean and easy to use set of design patterns, tutorials and Documentation to provide users with as much information as possible while providing it all in small chunks meant to help those with the motivation to learn all the information they could ever need.

+It is designed to provide the basis for all our projects and thier documentation.

 ### System Layout